sal55/langs/MLang.md/Mfeatures.md

       ....
     end

-This iterates the loop variable of over a to b inclusive, stepping by c. 'when d' can be used to conditionally execute any particular iteration.
-The 'else' part executes on normal termination.
+This iterates the loop variable of over a to b inclusive, stepping by c. `when d` can be used to conditionally execute any particular iteration.
+The `else` part executes on normal termination.

-The loop index does not need defining; it will be auto-declared using the equivalent of 'let', so that you can't change it inside the loop.
+The loop index does not need defining; it will be auto-declared using the equivalent of `let`, so that you can't change it inside the loop.
 (To do that, declare it outside.)

 But many parts are optional, and a more typical loop is: